-Below is a summary of the principal factors that make an investment in our American Depositary Shares (ADSs) listed on NASDAQ, our ordinary shares listed on The Stock Exchange of Hong Kong Limited (HKEx), and our ordinary shares issued to permitted investors in China and listed and traded on the STAR in Renminbi ("RMB Shares") speculative or risky.
+Below is a summary of the principal factors that make an investment in our American Depositary Shares ("ADSs") listed on Nasdaq, our ordinary shares listed on The Stock Exchange of Hong Kong Limited ("HKEX"), and our ordinary shares issued to permitted investors in China and listed and traded on the Science and Technology Innovation Board ("STAR") of the Shanghai Stock Exchange ("SSE") in Renminbi ("RMB Shares") speculative or risky.
 This summary does not address all of the risks that we face.
 Additional discussion of the risks summarized in this risk factor summary, and other risks that we face, are summarized in "Part II - Item 1A - Risk Factors" and should be carefully considered, together with other information in this Form 10-Q and our other filings with the Securities and Exchange Commission ("SEC"), before making an investment decision regarding our ADSs, ordinary shares or RMB Shares.